Nikaoto/gasb-workshop/README.md

 # gasb-workshop
 Repository for the game programming workshop I led at Georgian-American School of Batumi in 2019

+I taught them some javascript primitives and basic constructs which they used to play and ultimately change the game as they wished.

+It should be available on my personal site at https://nika.sh/workshop

+The robot sprite is shamelessly stolen from Enter The Guneon's Robot character.
+I do not own any pixel of it.
+Everything else was drawn by my brother https://twitter.com/corbyere

 ## Screenshots

 ### One of the harder levels

 ![Screenshot 1](screenshot-1.png)

+---

 ### Spiral level

 ![Screenshot 2](screenshot-2.png)

-### Levels can be injected at will by the players
+---

+### Level injection

+Any level can be replaced a new one by calling `injectLevel` with a 2D array describing the level layout.

-The kids had a lot of fun with this function
+The kids had a lot of fun with this function.

 ![Screenshot 3](screenshot-3.png)

+---

+# License

+MIT (With the exception of the robot sprite, I do not own it so you can't redistribute that)